folio-org/eureka-setup/eureka-cli/README.md

 ## Purpose

-- A CLI to deploy a local Eureka development environment
+- A CLI to orchestrate the deployment of a local Eureka-based development environment

 ## Prerequisites